Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-28-from-bash-to-fish-fishing-after-15-years.md

 ## Configuration

 The Fish configuration is stored in `~/.config/fish/`.
 The main configuration file is `~/.config/fish/config.fish`.
 You can also have a `~/.config/fish/functions/` directory to store your functions, and a `~/.config/fish/completions/` directory to store your completions.
-There's also a `~/.config/fish/conf.d/` directory to store your drop-in configuration files.
+There's also a `~/.config/fish/conf.d/` directory to store your drop-in configuration files which gets sourced when Fish starts.

 ### Main configuration file